keboola/developers-docs/extend/generic-extractor/api/index.md

 ### Default Parameters
 Assume that you have an API which requires that all requests contain a filter for the account to which they belong.
-This is done passing the `account=XXX` parameter.
+This is done by passing the `account=XXX` parameter.
 The following configuration sends the parameter with every API request:

 {% highlight json %}